Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Methodology

 Since predicted variance is higher mostly in less-explored regions, it can be implemented as an adequate exploration acquisition function to query the next data \cite{yang}.

-$\bullet\quad \textbf{Maximum entropy: }$ Entropy is an information-theoretic measure that often has been defined as the amount of information needed to “encode” a distribution and has been related to the uncertainty of the underlying model \cite{settles.survey}.
+$\bullet\quad \textbf{Maximum entropy: }$ Another active learning strategy formulated based on uncertainty is the maximum entropy strategy \cite{settles.survey}.
+Entropy is an information-theoretic measure that often has been defined as the amount of information needed to “encode” a distribution and has been related to the uncertainty of the underlying model \cite{settles.survey}.
 Thus minimizing model entropy can reasonably lead to revealing the model uncertainty.
 Shannon's entropy has been used as an acquisition function named maximum entropy sampling \cite{holub2008} or uncertainty sampling \cite{settles.survey}.
-Since the posterior prediction of the Gaussian process follows multivariate distribution, Shannon's entropy of the distribution~is

-where $D$ is the dimension of the variable, and $\hat{\mathbf{f}}$ and cov($\hat{\mathbf{f}}$) are the predicted mean and covariance according to Eqs.~(9) and (10) respectively \cite{Rasmussenbook}.
+Since the posterior prediction of the Gaussian process follows a multivariate normal distribution, Shannon's entropy of the distribution, where $D$ is the dimension of the variable, and $\hat{\mathbf{f}}$ and cov($\hat{\mathbf{f}}$) are the predicted mean and covariance according to Eqs.~\eqref{mpred} and~\eqref{vpred} respectively \cite{Rasmussenbook}.
 By minimizing the learning model uncertainty, this strategy is also more prone to exploration than exploitation.
-The maximum entropy strategy queries the data where it has the highest entropy following Eq.(14) as shown below.
+The maximum entropy strategy queries the data where it has the highest entropy following,